George Lopez (TV series): Cancellation

 The series finale aired on May 8, 2007, after the show was canceled by ABC.
 According to Lopez, ABC prime-time entertainment president Steve McPherson called him over the weekend and explained that the network would lose money if the show was picked up again, and that it wasn't doing well financially.
 Lopez stated that the explanation was "painful to hear," noting that the show had four different time slots in only five years and had to constantly compete against shows like American Idol, yet the final season of the show was still able to outperform a comedy series that was renewed by ABC: Notes from the Underbelly.
 Lopez said that ABC "dealt with us from the bottom of the deck" and that it was "hard to take after what was a good run."

 Lopez attributed the cancellation in part to the fact that the show was not produced directly by ABC Studios, but instead by Warner Bros.
 Television.
 Lopez also criticized ABC's decision to approve the show Cavemen, being perplexed at the circumstances: "So a Chicano can't be on TV, but a caveman can?"
 According to Lopez, 170 staff members who worked on the show lost their jobs.
 Lopez explained that he "took the five years of good, and I did a lot with the good.
 My popularity, I was involved in charities, I overcame my illness, all on TV.
 I shared all of that with America—every secret I had...
 Every emotion.
 Everything was open to the show.
 And what happens?"

+In 2021, Lopez revealed that a reboot of the show was sold to Netflix several years prior but a former Warner Bros.
+Television president had squashed the potential series and "made a point to purposely not have the reboot ever happen".

 Distribution

-The series is produced by Fortis Productions and Mohawk Productions in association with Warner Bros.
-Television.